AmityCo/Amity-Social-Cloud-Web-Sample-Apps/messaging-app-with-CRA/README.md

 ## Scope of demo

-From a simple `npx create-react-app XXX` boilerplate, we've added the minimal amount of code to create a single channel chat app.
+From a simple `npx create-react-app XXX` boilerplate, we've added the minimal amount of code to create a simple chat app.

 You will be able to see the typical use of live objects and live collections working with react hooks, and the typical implementation for a chat app.